-Go for the young and fresh areas with new growth springing from it.
+Go for the young and fresh areas with new growth springing from them.

 Carpobrotus Sour Fig Pest or Diseases

-The biggest enemy of the Carpobrotus is the weather – rain can make the soil it’s in too watery to induce growth and can cause it to rot.
+The biggest enemy of the Carpobrotus is the weather – rain can make the soil too watery to induce growth and cause it to rot.

 The plant can become infested with mealy bugs and plant scale.

-To get rid of Carpobrotus as an invasive plant with chemical control, use glyphosate herbicides.
+Using glyphosate herbicides to get rid of Carpobrotus as an invasive plant with chemical control.